 A statement from one of the staff indicates that the certified nurses aide (CNA) pushing the resident did not properly use the wheelchair footrests.
 Without the footrests the resident’s feet caught on the floor and propelled her forward onto the floor.

 As a nursing home fall lawyer, I’ve seen this pattern repeat itself in many nursing homes.
 A small fall that results in no serious injury is ignored.
 Then more and more serious falls begin to accumulate.
-Eventually, a broken bone or a fractured skull finally results.
+Eventually, a broken bone or a fractured hip finally results.

 Other blog posts on nursing home falls: